dylan14567/configserver/README.md

 ## License

-The license for this project is <a href="https://github.com/dylan14567/configserver/blob/main/LICENSE">MIT </a>
+The license for this project is [MIT](https://github.com/dylan14567/configserver/blob/main/LICENSE)